 A Traveller's Guide to Respectful Photography

 When I’m abroad, if you are a minority man, woman, or child, nun or a monk—I am particularly fascinated with you.
 Fortunately, for the privacy of the latter, I haven’t overcome my shyness and feel quite uncomfortable invading someone’s personal space by sticking my camera in their face.
-Although, I am sad to say, I wish there were a little paparazzi in me because I love people shots.
+Although, I must confess sometimes I wish there was a little paparazzi in me because I love people shots.

 During my travels, I have taken many pictures of the local people in ways that I’m not particularly proud of.
-I’ve skulked in a corner at a market in North Vietnam pretending to be taking a picture of a particularly interesting mound of bananas (come on I’m sure you will agree bananas are fascinating), when my camera is really aimed at the hilltribe shoppers dressed in their brightly coloured traditional clothing.
+I’ve skulked in a corner at a market in North Vietnam pretending to be taking a picture of a particularly interesting mound of bananas (I’m sure you will agree...bananas are fascinating), when my camera is really aimed at the hilltribe shoppers dressed in their brightly coloured traditional clothing.

 From a street corner, I’ve zoomed until I can zoom no more and snapped away at a Burmese gentleman sitting cross-legged in a barber’s chair under a tree.
 I’ve also been horrified albeit envious by a fellow tourist’s photo prowess while out for a walk in Yangon, Myanmar.
 He stopped dead in the middle of a sidewalk, swung around and backtracked until he had positioned himself right in front of his subject.
 An elderly pink robed nun, with a red umbrella poised high over her shaved head AND she was wearing large Jackie-O sunglasses.
 She was magnificent!
 But, I couldn’t do it.
 I couldn’t capture this incredible woman on digital.

-True to character, I will admit…it took me awhile to work my way out of this photo taking derve and now that I have I can’t wait to explore another pocket of the world.
+True to character, I will admit…it took me awhile to work my way out of this photo taking derve.
 As I continue to travel and abide my people photo rules it’s safe to say I’ll never be hired to do a little freelance work for the paparazzi.
 And, should I encounter any tourists in No Frills I can only hope their inner compass guides them to the very fascinating bananas.